Stow-on-the-Wold: History

+Early

 Stow-on-the-Wold, originally called Stow St Edward or Edwardstow after the town's patron saint Edward, probably Edward the Martyr, is said to have originated as an Iron Age fort on this defensive position on a hill.
-Indeed, there are many sites of similar forts in the area, and Stone Age and Bronze Age burial mounds are common throughout the area.
+There are other sites of similar forts in the area, and Stone Age and Bronze Age burial mounds are common throughout the area.
 It is likely that Maugersbury was the primary settlement of the parish before Stow was built as a marketplace on the hilltop nearer to the crossroads, to take advantage of passing trade.
+The name Stow derives from the Old English stōw meaning 'place'.
 Originally the small settlement was controlled by abbots from the local abbey, and when the first weekly market was set up in 1107 by Henry I, he decreed that the proceeds go to Evesham Abbey.

 In 1330, a royal charter by Edward III set up an annual 7-day market to be held in August.
-The royal charter granted a fair where sheeps and horses were allowed to be sold.
+The royal charter granted a fair where sheep and horses were allowed to be sold.
 In 1476, Edward IV replaced that with two 5-day fairs, two days before and two days after the feast of St Philip and St James in May, and similarly in October on the feast of Edward the Confessor (the saint associated with the town).
 The aim of the annual charter fairs was to establish Stow as a place to trade and alleviate the unpredictability of the passing trade.
 These fairs were located in the square, which is still the town centre.

 Civil war

 Stow played a role in the English Civil War.
 A number of engagements took place in the area, the local church of St Edward being damaged in one skirmish.
 On 21 March 1646, the Royalists, commanded by Sir Jacob Astley, were defeated at the Battle of Stow-on-the-Wold, with hundreds of prisoners being confined for some time in St Edwards.
-This battle took place one mile north of Stow on the Wold.
+This battle took place one mile north of Stow-on-the-Wold.
 After initial royalist success, the superiority of the parliamentary forces overwhelmed and routed the royalist forces.
 Fleeing the field, the royalists fought a running fight back into the streets of Stow, where the final action took place, culminating in surrender in the market square.